marko-londo/Sfere/README.md

 - **Challenging the Predictor**:
   - Test the robustness of the AI-driven predictor by providing it with random excerpts from various novels outside "The Dying Earth" series.

-Strengthen user engagement with a user-friendly button that generates a random excerpt from a diverse collection of novels in your resources.
+Strengthen user engagement with a user-friendly button that generates a random excerpt from a diverse collection of novels:

 ![Other Worlds](Images/model_demo05.png)